Kodiak-Finance/static-public/README.md

   "tags": []
 }
 ```
-‼️ Do not change the logoURI domain, only replace the name of your new file that you added in the last step.
+‼️ Do not change the `logoURI` domain, only replace the name of your new file that you added in the last step.
-4. Send this Pull Requets with the name "Add {SYMBOL} token." to branch `main`